glyph-cat/eslint-config/README.md

 ### Key "globals": Global "AudioWorkletGlobalScope " has leading or trailing whitespace.

 Solution: Run `yarn why globals` to check the version.
 Make sure the version of [globals](https://www.npmjs.com/package/globals) is at least v14.X.X.
-The package can be updated to the latest version by running `yarn upgrade globals@latest`.
+The package can be updated to the latest version by running `yarn upgrade global@latest`.

+### context.getAncestors is not a function ...
+Rule: "react/jsx-no-bind"

+The `eslint-plugin-react` installed might be an old version, run `yarn upgrade eslint-plugin-react@latest` and the problem should be resolved.
+Working version of `eslint-plugin-react` is `7.34.2` at the time of writing.